chelofm/cucumber_jenkins/README.md

-# Integrating jenkins with Cucumber projects
+# Integrating Jenkins with Cucumber projects